Megyn Kelly Talks About Hosting ‘Today’ Show, Matt Lauer Calls Her ‘Remarkable’

 Quality family time for Megyn and her husband usually means watching their favorite television show, MasterChef Junior, and playing games.
 She jokes that she’s been teaching the kids how to play poker.

-Since Megyn Kelly was hired at NBC, a deluge of tabloid stories have cropped up claiming chaos at the studio among news staff.
-One shakeup did include cancelling Today’s third hour with Al Roker and Tamron Hall, which resulted in Hall leaving the network.
+Since Megyn Kelly was hired at NBC, a deluge of tabloid stories have cropped up claiming chaos at the network among news staff.
+One shakeup did include canceling Today’s third hour with Al Roker and Tamron Hall, which resulted in Hall leaving the network.
 In spite of the show’s top ratings, it was revealed that changes were made to make room for Kelly.
 It’s unclear at this point if Megyn will take over that hour or if she’ll co-anchor in a different time slot.

 Tamron Hall leaves NBC, ‘Today’ show after Megyn Kelly news: https://t.co/yCqug2axnE pic.twitter.com/W6I3d9d4hU